-Firewall Analytics is available at Security > Overview.
+Security Events is available at Security > Events.

 Adjusting displayed data

-You can apply multiple filters and exclusions to narrow the scope of Firewall Analytics, as well as adjust the report duration.
-Modifying the duration, filters, or exclusions affects the analytics data displayed on the entire page including the Activity Log and all graphs, except for the Denial-of-service attacks mitigated graph.
+You can apply multiple filters and exclusions to narrow the scope of Security Events and adjust the report duration.
+Modifying the duration, filters, or exclusions affects the analytics data displayed on the entire page including the Activity Log and all graphs.

 You can adjust the scope of analytics by manually entering filter conditions.
 Alternatively, select Filter or Exclude to filter by a field value.
 These buttons appear when you hover the analytics data legend.

 - Under Security Events, select Add filter .

 - Select a field, an operator, and a value.
 For example, to filter events by IP address, select IP for Action, select equals for the operator, and enter the IP address.

 Take the following into account when entering filter values:

 ASprefix when entering ASN numbers.
 For example, enter